gregwhitaker/ratpack-errorhandler-example/README.md

 An example of using a global error handler in [Ratpack](http://www.ratpack.io).

+This example starts a simple service for querying user data with a couple built-in error conditions to show you how exceptions are raised and handled by the global error handler.

 ## Running the Example
 Start the example by running the following Gradle command: